 Sir Robert Peel's Principles of Policing

-At various times throughout recent history, the public and police forces around the country and around the world have seemed at odds with each other.
-While many within the law enforcement community are quick to ascribe these tensions to the unfortunate result of an increasingly entitled society, they all too often remain ignorant of—or unwilling to explore—the role of the police force in contributing to the apparent discord between the community and the police who protect them.
+At various times throughout recent history, the public and police forces around the country and the world have seemed at odds with each other.
+While many within the law enforcement community are quick to ascribe these tensions to an increasingly entitled society, they all too often remain ignorant of—or unwilling to explore—the role of the police force in creating the apparent discord between the community and the police who protect them.

 A Surprisingly Young Profession

 Some forget, and many do not even know, that the modern history of the police force as we know it is not a long one, not even 200 years old.
-The concept of a modern, organized, and uniformed police force was only first established in 1829 in London and didn't make its way across the pond to the U.S. until 1845 when the NYPD was organized.
+The concept of a modern, organized, and uniformed police force was only first established in 1829 in London and didn't make its way across the pond to the U.S. until the NYPD was organized in 1845.

 Public Distrust of Police Is Not New

-These principles outline the purpose and the mission of policing and provide admonishments for police forces so that they do not lose sight of why they exist and who they serve.
-Sir Robert Peel's nine principles, paraphrased below, are perhaps more necessary now than ever before, and those within and without the law enforcement community would do well to recall and adhere to them:
+These principles outline the purpose and mission of policing and provide admonishments for police forces so that they do not lose sight of why they exist and whom they serve.
+Sir Robert Peel's nine principles, paraphrased below, are perhaps more necessary now than ever before, and those in the law enforcement community would do well to recall and adhere to them.

 - The purpose of the police force is to prevent crime and maintain order.

 - Police depend on the approval and trust of the public in order to effectively do their jobs.